kriszyp/persvr-org/pages/Documentation.md

 building data models.
 We could also add to or edit the web stack in the index.js using Pintura.

 This is a very simple condensed example of using Persevere.
-To get started, you may want to look <a href="Tutorials">the tutorials</a>.
+To get started, you may want to look at <a href="Tutorials">the tutorials</a>.
 To learn more about the specific APIs and modules that are available, you can take a look at each of the packages that make up Persevere: